 Espresso

-After dinner, we found ourselves sitting in the lobby of the Infinity Hotel, one of Hilton’s Tapestry Collection properties—a rebranded space that once provided lodging to shipping captains anchored in the harbor, or so says the brochure.
-Now it caters to travelers drawn to the city's lore.Our gracious hosts, the night concierges, are attempting to cancel, on our behalf, one of the two non-refundable bookings we made through an independent online booking app - the second reservation made when we couldn’t locate the first confirmation in our email dump.They are on hold.We arrived in San Francisco mid-morning and spent the day meandering—reacquainting ourselves with a city that feels both contained and immense.
-At 46.9 square miles, it has a population of roughly 827,525—the crown of a region whose annual economic output exceeds a trillion dollars, rivaling that of a small nation.We’ve been Ubering our way across town.
-Every ride a slight variation of the last.
+After dinner, we found ourselves sitting in the lobby of the Infinity Hotel, one of Hilton’s Tapestry Collection properties —a former lodging house that once took in shipping captains anchored in the harbor and now caters to guests drawn to the city’s lore.Our gracious hosts, the night concierges, are attempting to cancel, on our behalf, one of the two non-refundable bookings we made through an independent online booking app - the second reservation made when our search for the confirmation email turned up empty.The concierges are on hold.We arrived in San Francisco mid-morning and spent the day meandering—reacquainting ourselves with a city that feels both contained and immense.
+At 46.9 square miles, it has a population of roughly 827,525—the crown jewel of a region whose annual economic output exceeds a trillion dollars, rivaling that of a small nation.We’ve been Ubering our way across town.
+Every ride is a slight variation of the last.
 A car pulls up to the curb—usually a small SUV, white or grey, with a black interior.
-The best rides are silent.The average Uber driver ferrying passengers across the city might earn roughly $15 per fare after the platform takes its percentage—sometimes as much as half.
-From what remains, the driver must pay for business expenses: insurance, depreciation, maintenance, and fuel.
-Our driver works every day, 7 days a week, to offset rising costs.Waymo is also an option—the autonomous taxi by Google.
+The best rides are quiet.One of our drivers shared that he is now working every day, 7 days a week, to offset rising fuel costs.Waymo is also an option—Google’s autonomous taxi.
 It roams the streets in search of passengers, its rooftop sensors turning like tiny lighthouses.
-What problem is Waymo solving?
-The technology that makes this possible relies on vast digital infrastructure- data centers, energy, and networks, that have a real physical footprint, even if that impact is largely out of sight.Earlier in the day, we rode San Francisco’s hybrid light rail—the Muni—traveling both above and below ground.
+Waymo sells itself as the world’s most trusted driver- safer, more accessible, and more sustainable.
+Yet the technology that makes this possible and the vast infrastructure it relies upon- data centers, energy systems, and networks- remains largely out of sight.Earlier in the day, we rode San Francisco’s hybrid light rail—the Muni—traveling both above and below ground.
 Across from where we sat was a row of single seats.
-A young woman sat in one of them, listlessly stroking the short hair of her dachshund.
-The dog stood on her lap, its paws gripping her thighs.After a while, she lifted the dog and guided him into an outstretched Trader Joe’s canvas tote at her feet.One paw caught outside.She tried to coax it in, the way one helps a child—with patience and ease.
+A young woman sat in one of them, listlessly stroking her dachshund.
+The dog stood on her lap, its paws gripping her thighs.After a while, she lifted the dog and guided him into an outstretched Trader Joe’s canvas tote open at her feet.One paw caught outside.She tried to coax it in, the way one helps a child—with patience and ease.
 The scene was comical at first, as the dog took on an air of indifference.
-Then it shifted.
-The dog bared its teeth.Seated one seat ahead was a woman in active project management.
-She gave instructions, then paused to listen for a response.
-Had this been another time, way back when I was in high school, I might have assumed she was suffering from delusion.
-But even knowing she was using a communication device, watching her was unsettling.We were traveling together, but inhabiting entirely different worlds.Cities have always been places for the inexplicable and the absurd—cauldrons where cultures collide, where something new, sometimes brilliant, sometimes brittle, is formed.San Francisco compresses this intensity.
-It concentrates power—capital, ideas, ambition—into a tight geography.By contrast, Portland spreads outward.
-At roughly 145 square miles—over three times the size—it holds a smaller population, around 635,000.
-Our regional economy, closer to $200–250 billion, is modest in comparison, shaped not by global dominance but by a mix of manufacturing, trade, and a culture that once prized experimentation over scale.For our second night, unable to secure a reservation at any of the restaurants recommended to us, I turned to an app to help narrow down options and selected an Italian restaurant—mostly because of its name, which hinted at a storied past, and because it appeared on a list of “best.”Sometimes, even before crossing the threshold, I know it won’t be good.It’s difficult for the people I am with when this happens.
-My partner loses his patience.
-How could I possibly know?
-I haven’t even ordered yet.But I do.It’s not clairvoyance.
-I’m just practiced at reading the signs—and the signs on this evening were not good.Though the house was full—the crowd young and eager—what was being served would not satisfy if what you came for was a good meal.When the check arrived, Al furtively listened as I asked our server a question:“What do you think about René Redzepi?”
+Then it shifted.The dog bared its teeth.One seat ahead sat a woman in active project management.
+She spoke instructions, then paused to listen to the response.
+Had this been another time, I might have thought she was suffering from delusion.
+But even knowing she was using a communication device, watching her was unsettling.
+Her gaze was fixed as if the people she was speaking with occupied the same space.Here we were, traveling together, inhabiting entirely different worlds.Cities have always been places for the inexplicable and the absurd—cauldrons where cultures collide, where contrasts meet like tectonic plates, shifting and reshaping the landscape.San Francisco sits atop a trillion-dollar economic region, compressing venture capital, technology, and finance in a relentless pursuit of scale.
+Its defining purpose: How do we make this bigger?Portland, by contrast, operates differently.
+Sprawling across roughly 145 square miles, it occupies more than three times the land area while containing fewer people, 635,000, and far less concentrated wealth.
+The regional economy, approximately $20-250 billion, is modest by comparison, shaped by a diverse mix of trade, manufacturing, healthcare, athletic and outdoor brands, technology, and thousands of small, independent businesses.Where San Francisco rewards scale- capital, technology, and the promise of outsized returns- Portland has historically prized experimentation, craftsmanship, and a sense of place.Neither model is inherently better.
+But they produce very different cultures, different assumptions, and ultimately, different ideas about what progress looks like.The reservation buried in an inbox, the Uber driver working seven days a week, the autonomous taxi searching for its next fare, the woman speaking into a world only she could see, and the contrasting economies of two West Coast Cities: What kind of systems are we building?Many of the systems that shape modern life are designed to maximize convenience, efficiency, and scale.
+They promise frictionless movement, instant access, greater productivity, and endless growth.
+And because they work so well, they often disappear from view.
+The technology, infrastructure, labor, resources, and assumptions that sustain them become largely invisible.We grow accustomed to the benefits and easily ignore the hidden costs.Those costs don’t disappear just because we’re unaware of them.
+They are dispersed across workers struggling to meet basic needs, communities losing agency, ecosystems pushed beyond their limits, and resources becoming increasingly scarce.
+Often, the costs are deferred, shifted onto someone else, or absorbed by places far removed from where the benefits are enjoyed.Can a system be called successful if its costs are hidden from view?

 “Who?”